Adidev-KGP/Merkle-Tree-Library/README.md

 - Start the communication from the Prover's side

-- The verifier has can only give two queries to which the Prover will respond with data:
+- The verifier can only give two queries to which the Prover will respond with data:
 ```
 query 1: